Tek Sen Restaurant: Best Chinese food in Penang, Malaysia

 Open interior of the restaurant

-As mentioned before, Tek Sen began as an open-air eatery and later moved into a beautiful heritage building.
-Even though the restaurant has modernized over the years, parts of its past remains to this day.
+As mentioned, Tek Sen began as an open-air eatery and later moved into a beautiful heritage building.
+Although the restaurant has modernized over the years, parts of its past remain to this day.

 Worker scooping rice into bowls